Exporting High-Quality Video With Small File Sizes In Premiere

 image 4

 Under the “Format” tab is a tab labeled “Preset.”
-Adobe Premiere Pro comes loaded with many encoding presets ready for several platforms where you may want to publish your video.
+Adobe Premiere Pro has many encoding presets ready for several platforms where you may want to publish your video.

 Most notable are presets for all the platforms we discussed: Facebook, Vimeo, and YouTube videos.